VisActor/VTable/docs/assets/faq/en/18-How to customize the context menu in the table component.md

 ## Solution

-The open source table component VTable is used here to implement this function.
 In the menu attribute configuration option, configure contextMenuItems, which supports two configuration modes:

 1. Configure the item array, right-clicking the table area will display the same menu items